arcorco/dcd-milestone/README.md

 1. Add a review from a game page (e.g. Monopoly)
     1. Go to a games information page, either via the carousel on the home page (find Monopoly and click the "VIEW GAME INFORMATION AND REVIEWS" button), or the directory under "All Games" (find Monopoly and click the "REVIEWS" button).
     2. Now directed to the Add Review page, the Game Name field is already selected with Monopoly
-    3. Try to submit the form, error occurs and the message "Please input a Review" is shown
+    3. Try to submit the form, error occurs and the message "Please input a Review" is shown beneath the Review field
-    4. Fill in a review, try to submit form, error occurs and the message "Please choose a Rating out of 5" is shown
+    4. Fill in a review, try to submit form, error occurs and the message "Please choose a Rating out of 5" is shown beneath the Rating field
     5. Choose a rating out of 5 and submit form.
 No error occurs.
     6. View the game page for Monopoly and see that the "Average Rating" for the game has been updated, and the new review can now be seen.